STOP-MOTION ANIMATION TRACK from Film & TV Summer Institute on Vimeo.

 - The workshop will explore stop-motion animation’s early history, as it emerged from the shadows of Victorian stage-craft, and follow its development through the pioneering days of cinema and television.
 It will also examine the combined influences of European Puppet Theater and Hollywood Special Effects on stop-motion animation’s growth through the 20th century and into today’s digital landscape.

-- The program will culminate in a collaborative final project, with each student directing and animating a portion of the stop-motion film.
-This final film will be screened in a state-of-the-art theater during the certificate ceremony and reception at the end of the program.
+- The program will culminate in a short final project, with each student directing and animating their own stop-motion film.
+This final film will be screened during the virtual certificate ceremony and reception at the end of the program.
 Friends and family are welcome.
-Each student will be given a copy of the final film.

 The Summer Institute invites prominent guest speakers from the industry to share their experiences and answer student questions about their career and working in Hollywood today.
 The Film and Television Summer Institute culminates with a virtual final project screening and a networking mixer.
 Friends and family are welcome!

 This track is open to highly motivated high school students enrolled in 9th – 12th grade in Spring 2021, college students, and aspiring animators, including international students.

 View the program layout for Stop-Motion Animation (August 2 – 13, 2021).